 McConnell Dowell wanted to digitize the process to enable construction sites to better manage construction schedules and objectives.
 The company’s goal was to create a way of collecting and reporting real-time data to support informed, iterative, collaborative and transparent agile decision making.
 This would have the potential to accelerate construction schedules.

-McConnell Dowell approached Orange Business Services, with whom it already has a contract for standardizing and transforming its network operations, to co-create an IoT platform use-case application from ideation through to platform deployment.
+McConnell Dowell approached Orange Business, with whom it already has a contract for standardizing and transforming its network operations, to co-create an IoT platform use-case application from ideation through to platform deployment.

 Rhys Craigie, Alliance Systems Manager, McConnell Dowell